 - Can I mail my graduate application to WKU?

+- No. The Graduate School cannot accept paper applications.
 You may, however, apply online.
-Payment can be achieved through credit cards, check or money order.
+Payment can be made by credit card, check, or money order.

 - Can I defer my admission?